summerhays/new_momisms/_pages/obituary.md

 In memory of her, please feel free to make a donation to the [Native American Rights Fund](https://narf.org/){: rel="noopener" target="_blank"}, the [American Indian College Fund](https://collegefund.org/){: rel="noopener" target="_blank"}, or [Freegeek](https://www.freegeek.org/){: rel="noopener" target="_blank"}.
 If there is a Freegeek near you who sells computers rebuilt by volunteers, then please do support it.

+This website is also an "full of beans" homage to her memory.